Sonnyburni/robofriends/README.md

 <p>

 RoboFriends is a responsive single page web application, allowing users to filter the Robots results data via the search form.
+The app utilizes Hooks with Redux for state management.
+Unit tests and snapshot testing were carried out using the React Testing Library and Jest.
 <br><br>
 Created with React App, connecting to a mock API from [JSON Placeholder](http://jsonplaceholder.typicode.com) via a Fetch statement.
 <br><br>